khushi-411/learnings/research_papers/09_pytorch.md

 ### Introduction
 - Earlier frameworks like Caffe, CNTK, TensorFlow, and Theano construct a static dataflow graph that represents computation and is applied repeatedly to batches of data.
-- PyTorch performed all the computations ahead of time.
+- PyTorch performs all the computations ahead of time.
 - Uses dynamic tensor computation with automatic differentiation and GPU acceleration.
     - Previous work: Chainer (performance is not good here), Torch.
 DyNet (these models have limited applicability).

 ### Background
 Trends popular in deep learning:
 1. **Domain specific languages**: turn multidimensional arrays into first-class objects.
-    - Starting in the 1960s, languages like APL, MATLAB, R, and Julia.
+    - In the 1960s, languages like APL, MATLAB, R, and Julia.
     - These days languages like NumPy, Torch, Eigen, and Lush: are made array-based programming.
 2. **Development of automatic differentiation**: Allows gradient based optimization.
     - Other autograd packages: Chainer, DyNet, Lush, Torch, Jax, Flux.jl